rahuldidvaniya/CRUD-Django-React/README.md

    npm install
    ```

-3. Run the frontend development server:
+3. Start the React development server:

    ```bash
    npm start
    ```

-### Setting Up PostgreSQL Functions
+### PostgreSQL Configuration

-To properly use this project, you must create the necessary PostgreSQL functions used for managing job records (e.g., getjobs, editJob, deleteJob, and addJob).
-Follow these steps to set up the required functions:
+To ensure proper functionality, it's crucial to set up the necessary PostgreSQL tables and functions for job record management.
+Follow these steps:

 1. Ensure PostgreSQL is running and connected to your database.

-2. Open a terminal and connect to your PostgreSQL database:
+2. Connect to your PostgreSQL database via terminal:

    ```bash
    psql -U <your_db_user> -d <your_db_name>
    ```

-3. Run the provided SQL script `db_functions.sql` to create the required functions:
+3. Execute the provided SQL script to create required functions:

    ```bash
    \i path/to/db/db_functions.sql
    ```

-### PostgreSQL Functions
+### PostgreSQL Function Overview

-The `db_functions.sql` file includes the following functions:
+The `db_functions.sql` file includes the following essential functions and table creation scripts:

-- `create_job`: Inserts a new job into the job table with details such as title, job type, location, company name, salary, and logo.
+- Table creation:
-- `edit_job`: Updates a specific job record based on job ID, modifying fields like title, description, job type, location, company name, and salary.
+  - `CREATE TABLE job`: Creates the job table
-- `delete_job`: Deletes a job from the job table by its ID.
+  - `CREATE TABLE job_application`: Creates the job application table

-- `create_job_application`: Inserts a new job application into the job_application table with details such as job ID, applicant's name, email, education, experience, cover letter, and resume path.
+- Functions:
-- `delete_job_application`: Deletes a specific job application from the job_application table by its ID.
+  - `create_job`: Inserts a new job record
-- `get_all_jobs`: Retrieves all job listings from the job table, including details like job title, type, location, company name, posting date, salary, logo, and description.
+  - `edit_job`: Updates an existing job record
-- `get_all_job_applications`: Retrieves all job applications from the job_application table, including details such as the job ID, applicant's name, email, education, experience, cover letter, and resume path.
+  - `delete_job`: Removes a job record

-Once these functions are created, the application will use them to interact with job and job application records.
+  - `create_job_application`: Inserts a new job application

-### Database Structure
+  - `delete_job_application`: Removes a job application

-The PostgreSQL database uses a table called `api_job` to store job information such as id, title, description, location, and logo.
+  - `get_all_jobs`: Retrieves all job listings

-### Usage
+  - `get_all_job_applications`: Retrieves all job applications

-- Visit http://localhost:3000 to interact with the React frontend.
+These tables and functions are integral to the application's interaction with job and job application records.

-- Use the job form to add new jobs, update existing ones, and delete them.
+These functions are integral to the application's interaction with job and job application records.

-- View all job listings along with company logos, and download attached resumes.
+## Usage

-### API Endpoints
+- Access the React frontend at http://localhost:3000

-The API endpoints are built using Django REST framework and accessed via Axios in the frontend.
+- Utilize the job management interface to add, update, and delete job listings

-- `GET /api/jobs/`: Retrieve all job listings.
+- View comprehensive job listings, including company logos
-- `POST /api/jobs/`: Create a new job listing.
+- Download attached resumes for job applications

-- `PUT /api/jobs/:id/`: Update a job listing.
+## API Endpoints

-- `DELETE /api/jobs/:id/`: Delete a job listing.
+The application exposes the following RESTful API endpoints:

-### Folder Structure
+- `GET /api/job/`: Retrieve all job listings or create a new listing

-my-django-react-crud-app/
+- `DELETE /api/job/<int:pk>/`: Delete a specific job listing
-├── backend/
+- `PUT /api/job/<int:pk>/edit/`: Update a specific job listing
-├── frontend/
+- `GET /api/job-applications/`: Create a new job application
-├── db/
+- `DELETE /api/applications/<int:pk>/`: Delete a specific job application
-│   └── db_functions.sql
+- `GET /api/resumes/<str:filename>/`: Download a specific resume

-└── README.md
+These endpoints are implemented using Django REST Framework and accessed via Axios in the frontend.